Boen97/BackStore/notes/os/three-easy-pieces/intro.md

 to make different common operations efficient file system employ many different `data structures` and `access methods` from simple lists to `complex b-trees`

+## Design Goals

+finding the right set of trade-offs to building systems

+1. one of the most basic goals is to build up some `abstractions` to make the system convenient and easy to use.

+> abstractions are fundamental of everything we do in computer science

+2. one goal in designing and implementing an OS is provide high `performance` another way to say this is our goal is to `minimize the overheads of the OS`

+virtualization and makeing the system easy to use are well worth it, but not at any costs thus we must strive to provide virtualization and other OS features without `excessive overheads`

+these overheads arise in a number of forms:
+1. extra time(more instructions)
+2. extra space(in memory or on disk)

+3. another goal will be to provide `protection` between applications as well as between the OS and applications

+protection is at the heart of one of the main principles, which is that of `isolation`

+> isolating processes from one another is the key to protection

+4. the OS must also run `non-stop`, OS needs to provide `high reliability`